-All around me people are taking steps towards good health and fitness.
-As you all know I am a big fan of the pool and really feel aquafit is good in so many ways.
-Many others feel the same as class was packed today in spite of the fact that it was pouring rain.
-Even Dick made it out to his first class which was great because Paul went because he was going.
-After a great work out we all enjoyed some homemade peanut butter fudge that Monel brought to celebrate Madame’s birthday that just passed.
+There are so many people all around me taking steps towards good health and fitness.
+As you all know, I’m a big fan of the pool and really feel aqua-fit is good in so many ways.
+Many others feel the same, as class was packed today.
+Even in spite of the fact that it was pouring rain.
+Dick even made it out to his first class, which was great because Paul went because he was going.
+After a great work out, we all enjoyed some homemade peanut butter fudge that Monel brought to celebrate Madame’s birthday, that had just passed.

-The following letter is one I got from my net friend Pax the other day she has been battling with health – weight and fitness and finally has found herself overcoming obstacles in this area.
+The following letter is one I got from my net friend Pax, awhile ago she said that she has been battling with health – primarily weight and fitness, but has recently found herself overcoming obstacles in this area.

-She sent me this entry form she filled out for a weight loss contest at her gym and I found it so inspiring that I asked her permission to post it.
-All through her letter she mentions positive benefits of exercise and loosing weight – everything from not needing as much medication – feeling better inside and out – gaining true understanding of a balanced diet and more.
+She sent me this entry form she filled out for a weight loss contest at her gym, and I found it so inspiring that I asked her permission to post it.
+All throughout her letter she mentions positive benefits of exercise and losing weight, feeling better inside and out, and gaining true understanding of a balanced diet.

 I hope it inspires all of you who are slugging it out at the gym or where ever you choose to get your fit on.

 HISTORY: First I’d like to start a little history with how I joined Gold’s Gym and joined the transformation challenge.
-I knew I would be facing the scale at the doctor’s office soon and started everything imaginable to try and lose weight.
+I knew I’d be facing the scale at the doctor’s office soon, and started everything imaginable to try and lose weight.
 Nothing was working.
 So, I broached the subject with my primary care physician.
-While she supported my choice she asked me to confer with my cardiologist.
-December 3, 2008 I got on a scale for the first time in several months.
-I weighed in at 306lbs.
-The cardiologist was supportive in my choice but asked me to do a little more research first.
+While she supported my choice, she asked me to confer with my cardiologist.
+December 3, 2008, I got on a scale for the first time in several months.
+I weighed in at 306 lbs.
+The cardiologist was supportive in my choice, but asked me to do a little more research first.
 The conclusion I came to was that gastric bypass is a drastic and permanent change to a body that often only temporarily resolves the problem.

 I’d rather eat as though I had the operation than to do any permanent damage to my body.
 In the end, I realized that a strict diet and exercise were the only sound alternative.
-As I approach my 48th birthday within the next couple of months I can not help but think that this is a significant year due to my family cardiac history.
+As I approach my 48th birthday within the next couple of months, I can’t help but think that this is a significant year due to my family cardiac history.
 My mother had a heart attack and died at 48; and my brother experienced a heart attack at 48 as well.
-I guess to say that I am motivated for this challenge would be an understatement.
+To say that I am motivated for this challenge would be an understatement.

-OBSTACLES: I have many medical conditions that have made it both difficult to lose weight and difficult to exercise: Diabetes, Hypothyroidism, Hernia, High Cortisol Levels, Perimenopause, High Blood Pressure, Fibromyalgia, Depression, Osteo-Arthritis, Frayed Rotator Cuff, Carpal Tunnel, Cubital Tunnel, Peripheral Neuropathy, Degenerative Disk Disease, Migraines, Narcolepsy, Premature Ventricular Contractions, Hernia and Morbid Obesity are what come to mind.
+OBSTACLES: I have many medical conditions that have made it both difficult to lose weight and difficult to exercise: Diabetes, hypothyroidism, a hernia, high cortisol levels, menopause, high blood pressure, fibromyalgia, depression, osteo-arthritis, frayed rotator cuff, carpal tunnel, cubital tunnel, peripheral neuropathy, degenerative disk disease, migraines, narcolepsy, premature ventricular contractions, and morbid obesity are what come to mind.
 I also frequently use a walker for the first hour and the last few hours of my day.

-DIET: My diet goal has been 1200 calories a day with a 40-40-20 (Protein, Carb, Fat) ratio.
-While I often come close to this, it seems more often than not It is closer to 60-30-10 as I try to avoid heavy carbs from about 3pm on in my day.
-My appetite is greatly reduced and I often find the need to supplement with a protein shake in the evening to keep my protein count up to where it should be to minimize muscle loss.
+DIET: My diet goal has been 1200 calories a day with a 40-40-20 (protein, carbohydrate, fat) ratio.
+While I often come close to this, it seems more often than not it is closer to 60-30-10, as I try to avoid heavy carbs from about 3 PM on in my day.
+My appetite is greatly reduced and I often find the need to supplement with a protein shake in the evening to keep my protein count up to where it should be, to minimize muscle loss.
 In fact, these past 3 months have showed marked improvement in muscle definition and strength.
-I’ve also changed from basically eating once a day to eating small meals every few hours.
+I’ve also changed from eating once a day to eating small meals every few hours.

-WORKOUT: Medical conditions started me in the pool as water aerobics was about the only exercise my body could tolerate.
-I’ve slowly added to my routine to the point that I found with a VLCD (very low calorie diet) it became necessary to split my workout between morning and evenings to avoid excessive fatigue.
+WORKOUT: Medical conditions started me in the pool, as water aerobics was about the only exercise my body could tolerate.
+I’ve slowly added to my routine, to the point that I started a very low calorie diet.
+It became necessary to split my workout between the morning and evenings to avoid excessive fatigue.

 A typical week for me now is 2-3 hours of water aerobics on Monday and Wednesday mornings.
-1-2 hours of water aerobics on Tuesday and Thursday mornings along with an hour of Tai Chi for Arthritis.
+1-2 hours of water aerobics on Tuesday and Thursday mornings, along with an hour of Tai Chi for Arthritis.
 Friday and Saturday I may or may not take a water class.
 Typically, you will find me in the gym in the evenings (6 or 7 days) weight lifting.
 After about 45 minutes of weights, I do half hour on the treadmill followed by an hour on the recumbent bike.
-I try to include a late evening of steam, water jogging (stretching) and sauna before bed.
+I try to include a late evening of steam, stretching, and sauna before bed.
 I probably over-train to some extent.
 I realize this can work against the weight loss at times by boosting the cortisol levels.
-However, I have years of bad health habits to correct and am rapid approaching an age where it can make a huge difference.
+However, having years of bad health habits to correct, I’m rapidly approaching an age where it can make a huge difference.

-I still have my disabilities; but the Transformation Challenge has taught me how to adapt and live with them.
+I still have my disabilities; but the transformation challenge has taught me how to adapt and live with them.
 My attitude towards food has transformed as well.
-I find myself constantly reading labels Too many ingredients and too many empty calories find me putting food back on the grocery shelf.
+I find myself constantly reading labels, and too many ingredients and too many empty calories find me putting food back on the grocery shelf.
 Rather than looking at food as a source of entertainment and comfort, I now view it primarily as fuel for the body.
 While others may disagree, I can’t say that I have become a gym junkie.
-But, I now understand the necessity of chosing to get up and move.
-I guess the old phrase use it or lose it comes to mind.
-When I started the Transformation Challenge I thought of it primarily as a physical transformation.
+But, I now understand the necessity of choosing to get up and move.
+I guess the old phrase “use it or lose it” comes to mind.
+When I started the transformation challenge I thought of it primarily as a physical transformation.
 I now understand it has been a far bigger transformation than anticipated.
 It has been a transformation of mind, body, thoughts and health.

 SUMMARY: My desire to improve my health and work out regularly, has challenged my world view and motivated me to go out and face the world, even when I am feeling depressed, anxious and in great pain.
 This wasn’t easy, especially when I first started.
-I have learned a great deal about myself and others as a result.
-I have made great progress in coping with my shyness and fear of people.
+I’ve learned a great deal about myself and others as a result.
+I’ve also made great progress in coping with my shyness and fear of people.
 I find myself enjoying my interactions with people at the gym.
 I feel more positive about myself and I realize that I am not the only person struggling with obesity.
 Instead of feeling rejected, I have discovered that people can be very supportive and helpful.
-I have learned to open up more and I have discovered that people actually want to help.
+I have learned to open up more, and I have discovered that there are people who actually want to help.

 I feel accepted by people and as a result, I also feel a greater sense of self acceptance.
 Instead of feeling powerless in the face of my disabilities, I feel that I have triumphed over adversity and gained a greater sense of self-esteem.
 I have also noticed that my attitude to life has become more positive.
 I see progress, and this has become an intrinsic reward.
 I have always been a strong willed person, but I now see that will can work against me, and that my stubbornness has held me captive for many years.
 Now, that same willfulness is what is helping me to keep moving forward even on the difficult days.
 I am beginning to like my body again and feel a sense of pride in my weight loss and muscle definition.
 I feel more attractive and therefore, also more confident.